Skip to Content

 5. Hands On Experience

 One of the best ways of teaching children about money and money management skills is by hands on experience.
 A simple way to do this is by using a learning platform like BusyKid.
-BusyKid is an web-based chore/allowance platform where kids can earn, save, share and invest real money.
+BusyKid is an web-based chore/allowance platform and app where kids can earn, save, share, and invest real money.
 It teaches children financial responsibility by encouraging them to perform household chores in order to earn their allowance.
 Children will get a feel for what it’s like to earn real money and learn how to make wise financial decisions.
 Think of it as your child’s first job with direct deposit!

 Do you have any tips to share about teaching children about money and money management skills?
 Let us know in the comments below!